NCERT Solutions for Class 10 Science Chapter 1 – CBSE Download Free PDF

 1. Why does the colour of copper sulphate solution change when an iron nail is dipped in it?

-When an iron nail dipped in the copper sulphate solution, iron displaces copper from the copper sulphate because iron is more reactive than copper.
-Therefore the colour of the copper sulphate solution changes.
-The reaction is:
+When an iron nail is dipped in the copper sulphate solution, iron displaces copper from the copper sulphate because iron is more reactive than copper.
+Therefore, the colour of the copper sulphate solution changes.
+The reaction is

 Fe + CuSO4 → FeSO4 + Cu